Find the Best Tankless Water Heater Installation Contractors Near You

 Uniform Energy Factor (UEF)

-A measure of a tankless water heater's efficiency in converting energy to hot water.
+A measure of how efficiently a water heater uses energy to heat water.
 Similar to EF, a higher UEF rating means lower operating costs.

 Flow Rate

-The maximum volume of water a system can heat GPM.
+The amount of hot water a tankless water heater can produce per minute measured in gallons per minute (GPM).
 It is an important factor to consider when sizing a tankless water heater for your household or business needs.

 Activation Flow Rate